 "Training" by itself is a nonspecific term.
 Training may lead to a certificate or a diploma, or it may just involve a few classes.
 Depending on the subject, pace, and objective of the student, training may take a few months or a few years.
 Some training programs include a campus-based element because they can't be accomplished from a distance.
 Some training is done as part of a supervised apprenticeship.

 Many of today's best jobs start with focused training.
 Florists, web designers, home inspectors, and physical therapy aides are just a few of the professionals who undergo a hands-on educational approach.
-To learn more about a specific line of training, or to view a full list of training programs, click here.

-Continuing Education usually refers to course work done by students who have already finished an initial degree program.
+Continuing education usually refers to course work done by students who have already finished an initial degree program.
 Continuing education aims to update professionals on the latest field developments and technology.
 In many cases, continuing education courses are required.
 Nurses, healthcare workers, teachers, engineers and accountants are just a few of the professionals who need C.E. credit in order to stay certified.

 Continuing education is completed in units of CEUs, or continuing education units.
 The units were established and are regulated by the IACET.
 All together, CEUs provide a record of how much training and education a professional has completed.
 The units are nationally recognized, so professionals can submit their portfolios to employers or licensing boards, nationwide.

 If you're confused by the idea of certificate programs, we don't blame you.
-There are many, many different kinds of certificate programs.
+There are many different kinds of certificate programs.
 Some are for beginners — students coming straight out of high school.
 Others are for professionals who already have established careers.
 There's also a range of options in between, all with different time commitments, different price tags, and different admissions requirements.

 Certificate programs usually involve less than 10 classes, and they can be earned at both the undergraduate and graduate level.
 The classes are focused on a single subject or profession.
 Accordingly, certificates are ideal for professionals who need to learn refresher material and industry updates.
 In this regard, they may be considered as a form of continuing education.
 Certificate programs are also ideal for students who want to test the waters in a brand new field.

-Topping off the confusion, colleges and universities frequently offer 2 different kinds of certificate programs: For Credit certificate programs and Non-Credit certificate programs.
+Topping off the confusion, colleges and universities frequently offer 2 different kinds of certificate programs: for credit certificate programs and non-credit certificate programs.
 The programs may also go by different names.
 And some subjects — like Project Management, for example — can be studied within both kinds of programs.

-Below are some general facts about Non-Credit certificate programs versus For Credit certificate programs.
+Below are some general facts about non-credit certificate programs versus for credit certificate programs.
 Remember, the various options aren't "better" or "worse."
 They just benefit different people in different ways.
 If you have specific questions about your education, the best idea is always to contact an admissions counselor at the school you're considering.